April – Parkinson’s Awareness Month

 Passion for Parkinson’s Foundation’s is dedicating the Month of April to raising awareness for Parkinson’s Disease.
 Parkinson’s Awareness Month is an opportunity to engage the public in expanding their understanding of Parkinson’s, and the profound effects it has on the lives of over 110,000 Canadians living with Parkinson’s.

-Stand Up to Parkinson’s A Global Movement to Slow the
+Stand Up to Parkinson’s — A Global Movement to Slow the Progression of Parkinson’s Through Exercise

 STAND UP TO PARKINSON’S represents a global community dedicated to the belief that exercise can slow the progression of Parkinson’s disease.

-On April 11, 2025, join us at Celebration Square, Mississauga City Hall, where PFPF will host the Sit to Stands challenge.
 The Sit to Stands challenge is a global movement aimed at raising awareness and support for people living with Parkinson’s disease.
 This challenge is part of the Stand Up to Parkinson’s initiative, organized by the Parkinson’s community.

 Why Sit to Stands?
 Sitting and standing are actions we all perform daily.
 However, for those with Parkinson’s, maintaining balance can become increasingly difficult over time.
 The great thing about Sit to Stands is that they involve a functional movement that can be adjusted based on individual ability.
 Sit to Stands engage stability muscles, which can help increase mobility, independence, and improve balance.